 To be awarded the Flinn Scholarship, an applicant must:

-- Be a U.S. citizen or legal permanent resident by the time of entry to the university;
+- Be a U.S. citizen or lawful permanent resident (Green Card holder);

 - Be an Arizona resident for two full years immediately preceding entry to the university.

 As a general rule, Flinn Scholarship applicants should:

 - Participate and demonstrate leadership in a variety of extracurricular activities;

 - Attain at least a 3.5 grade-point average (unweighted);